IMPORTANT NOTICE: GRE SCORES ARE WAIVED

 The procedures involved in applying for Ph.D. graduate study in the Department of Molecular Pharmaceutics are described below.
 To learn more about different areas of research offered, view the areas of research page.

-All applicants are required to use the Apply Yourself online application system through the Admissions Office.
+All applicants are required to use the Slate online application system through the Admissions Office.
 Below is a list of materials you will need to complete the process.

 Academic Transcripts.
 Official copies of transcripts from all colleges and universities attended should be sent directly by the institution (not the applicant).
 For foreign institutions, include official transcripts in the original language, plus official English translations if the original language is not English.